sarunsathis/virtual-stick/README.md

 Refer the code to make apt connections.
 The main point to note is that all the grounds should be connected for correct value measurement.

 # DESCRIPTION :
 The main aim of this project is to replace the existing traditional stick with a smart stick that can help the blind in sensing the environment.
-This device returns the temperature and climate condition to a smart device with bluetooth compactiblity.
-Inturn the device reads out the recieved data into the ear-piece the person is wearing.
-This device has the ability to produce a warn about a fast approaching object.
+This device returns the temperature and climate condition to a smart device with Bluetooth compatibility.
+Inturn the device reads out the received data into the ear-piece the person is wearing.
+This device has the ability to produce a warning about a fast-approaching object.

 # FUTURE AIMS :
 1. Increase the accuracy and speed of different calculation and convert it into a warning system for cyclist.